If you want a career in respiratory care but also have an interest in business management, this dual associate degree is for you.

 When you're done, here's what you'll be able to do:

-Apply the cognitive skills consistent with effective Respiratory Practitioners performing services such as but not limited to oxygen therapy, aerosol therapy, chest physiotherapy, airway management, blood gas interpretation, infection control, mechanical ventilation, home care, pulmonary rehabilitation, cardiopulmonary anatomy and physiology, cardiopulmonary pathophysiology and hemodynamic monitoring.
+Apply the cognitive skills consistent with effective Respiratory Practitioners performing services such as but not limited to oxygen therapy, aerosol therapy, chest physiotherapy, airway management, blood gas interpretation, infection control, mechanical ventilation, home care, cardiac rehabilitation, cardiopulmonary rehabilitation, pulmonary rehabilitation, cardiopulmonary anatomy and physiology, cardiopulmonary pathophysiology, and hemodynamic monitoring.

-Demonstrate the psychomotor skills consistent with Respiratory Practitioners including but not limited to oxygen therapy, aerosol therapy, chest physiotherapy, airway management, arterial blood sample withdraw, arterial line insertion, infection control, mechanical ventilation, home care, pulmonary rehabilitation and electronic medical records documentation.
+Demonstrate the psychomotor skills consistent with Respiratory Practitioners including but not limited to oxygen therapy, aerosol therapy, chest physiotherapy, airway management, arterial blood sample withdraw, arterial line insertion, infection control, mechanical ventilation, home care, cardiopulmonary rehabilitation, pulmonary rehabilitation, and electronic medical records documentation.

-Describe and use Michigan legal standards and ethical standards consistent with the American Association for Respiratory Care code of ethics, including but not limited to, effective communication skills both written and verbal, honesty, integrity, compassion, caring and cooperation.
+Describe and use Michigan legal standards and ethical standards consistent with the American Association for Respiratory Care code of ethics, including but not limited to, effective communication skills both written and verbal, honesty, integrity, compassion, caring, cooperation, and understanding death and dying in the acute care environment.

 Technical standards are the mental and physical skills and abilities needed to fulfill the clinical and academic requirements of the respiratory care program.
 Those skills and abilities include: